👉 Grab our influencer database template used by over 4,000 brands! 👈

 Divide Your Database of Influencers Into Different Levels

 Creating specific labels for each stage of your influencer relationships speeds up communication.
-This could be a separate column within a spreadsheet or a color-coded system to identify what stage each influencer falls into.
+This could be a separate column to add to your influencer spreadsheet template or a color-coded system to identify what stage each creator falls into.

 For outreach, these stages might include: